-The Parties will hold personal information on databases, electronic and hard copy files.
+The Party will hold personal information on databases, electronic and hard copy files.

 7. Who do we disclose personal information to?

-Personal information held by the Parties is disclosed in accordance with the Privacy Act.
+Personal information held by the Party is disclosed in accordance with the Privacy Act.

 7.1.
 Disclosure to third parties